eccanto/base-performance-testing-documentation/README.md

 ## Example

+A simple controlled scenario is defined to run the different types of performance tests.

 ### Scenario: User login with JWT authentication

 The system allows users to log in using JWT for authentication.
 Upon successful login, the system issues a JWT token